Blazemeter/taurus/site/dat/kb/TeamCity.md

   project: Taurus with TeamCity
 ```

-After we run our build plan again, our script will automatically initialize separate browser tab pointed to Blazemter application which is collecting statistics from build plan execution and show all useful metrics in real time:
+After we run our build plan again, our script will automatically initialize a separate browser tab directed to the BlazeMeter application.
+The BlazeMeter applications collects the statistics from build plan execution and show all useful metrics in real time:

 ![](teamcity15.png)

-If for some reason browser with reporting was not initialized automatically, you can find the link in build execution logs:
+If for any reason browser with the reports has not opened automatically, you can find the link in the build execution logs:

 ![](teamcity16.png)

-As a result of these straightforward steps with help of Taurus and TeamCity continuous integration server you can easily automate performance verification of your app and get detailed test reports in real-time.
+Congratulations!
+You can now integrate Taurus and TeamCity to easily automate the performance verification of your app and get detailed test reports in real-time.